lukasturcani/cage_prediction/readme.rst

     I noticed that even switching to a different version of Python 3.6, such as 3.6.6, introduced some very slight, and completely negligible, differences in some of the numbers reported in the paper.
-    While this should be of no consequence, it is pretty annoying
+    While this should be of no consequence, it is pretty annoying.

 Introduction
 ============